veddox/monarch-arena/README.md

 ---

 *&copy; 2018-19 Daniel Vedder, University of Würzburg*
-*Licensed under the terms of the MIT License.*
+*Licensed under the terms of the GNU GPLv3.*